orbitdb/orbitdb/docs/REPLICATION.md

   console.log(peerId, (await ipfs1.id()).id)
 })

 // Listen for any updates to db2.
-This is especially useful when listening for
-// new heads that are available on db1.
 // If we want to listen for new data on db2, add an "update" listener to db1. db2.events.on('update', async (entry) => {
-  console.log(await db2.all())
   db2Updated = true
 })